-To act promptly to seek appropriate care for a child who becomes acutely ill with an infectious disease whilst in care.
+TAMINGDHYCHN AIM: To act promptly to seek appropriate care for a child who becomes acutely ill with an infectious disease whilst in care.
 To minimise the spread of infectious diseases in the Service and the community at large by following Scheme protocols of notification and exclusion from care.

-Children (Education and Care Services National Law Application) Act No104, Bill 2010

-The Public Health Department requires notification of the following diseases:

-Haemophilus Influenza type b (Hib), Diphtheria, Measles, Mumps, Pertussis (Whooping cough), Poliomyelitis, Rubella (German measles), Tetanus

-It is the responsibility of Educators, Staff and Families to take appropriate steps to protect their own and each other's health whilst in care.

-Regulations: 85-88, 168, 177, 178, 183

-When a child becomes acutely ill with an infectious disease whilst in care Educators should:

-- Assess the child for any need for First Aid or emergency treatment, make them comfortable and reassure them. - Call an ambulance if required. - If an ambulance is called, follow the protocol outlined in the Children's Incident, Injury, Trauma and Illness Policy - Notify the family as soon as possible, request they or a responsible person nominated by the family of guardian, pick up and take charge of the child and take to the doctor. - Keep the child under adult supervision until the ambulance, child's family or some other responsible person who has consent takes charge of the child. - Isolate the child from other children as far as possible whilst maintaining adequate supervision for all children. - Notify the Nominated Supervisor & follow advice on notification and exclusion. - All parents of children who have recently been in contact with the infected child will be informed of their child's exposure and given relevant information on the illness if required. - Provide notification to other families while respecting the confidentiality of the affected child. - Wash bedding, towels, clothing, toys, equipment or utensils used by the affected child and dry in the sun.
+Children (Education and Care Services National Law Application) Act No104, Bill 2010 Section: 167, 179 REASON: The Public Health Department requires notification of the following diseases: Haemophilus Influenza type b (Hib), Diphtheria, Measles, Mumps, Pertussis (Whooping cough), Poliomyelitis, Rubella (German measles), Tetanus It is the responsibility of Educators, Staff and Families to take appropriate steps to protect their own and each other's health whilst in care.
+Education and Care Services National Regulations, 2011 Regulations: 85-88, 168, 177, 178, 183 When a child b should: • Assess the IES & PRACTICE: becomes acutely ill with an infectious disease whilst in care Educators child for any need for First Aid or emergency treatment, make them and reassure them.
+National Quality Standards for Early Childhood Education and Care, 2011, QA 2.1.4, 2.3.2 Call an amb If an amb Incident, Ir Notify the nominated take to the Keep the cosome other Isolate the adequate s Notify the N All parents will be information illness if recombinated child and districted child and districted child and districted service and we care and we recommende Educators we training. child under adult supervision until the ambulance, child's family or responsible person who has consent takes charge of the child. child from other children as far as possible whilst maintaining upervision for all children.
+Jominated Supervisor & follow advice on notification and exclusion. of children who have recently been in contact with the infected child rmed of their child's exposure and given relevant information on the quired. tification to other families while respecting the confidentiality of the ild. ing, towels, clothing, toys, equipment or utensils used by the affected ry in the sun. s becomes apparent while the child is in care, the Educator must nd submit a record in accordance with the regulatory requirements. ho have been exposed to a vaccine preventable disease whilst in who are not vaccinated will be excluded from care for the period ded by the National Medical Research Council Exclusion Guidelines. will be informed of the adult vaccinations available at their orientation are in regular contact with children will be encouraged to have KEY RESOURCES:Public Health (Amendment)Act (NSW) 1992NSW Public Health Act andRegulation 1991Work Health and Safety Act2011www.workcover.nsw.gov.aUNational Medical ResearchCouncil ExclusionGuidelinesStaying Healthy in ChildcareLinks to Other PoliciesChildren's Incident, Injury,Trauma and IllnessHealth & HygieneStandardsEducators HealthWork Health and Safety Il be requested to provide a record of children's immunisation status nt.

-Records

-- If an illness becomes apparent while the child is in care, the Educator must complete and submit a record in accordance with the regulatory requirements. - Children who have been exposed to a vaccine preventable disease whilst in care and who are not vaccinated will be excluded from care for the period recommended by the National Medical Research Council Exclusion Guidelines. - Educators will be informed of the adult vaccinations available at their orientation training. - Staff who are in regular contact with children will be encouraged to have vaccinations. - Families will be requested to provide a record of children's immunisation status on enrolment.
 These records will be kept at the Co-ordination Unit.

-National Quality Standards for Early Childhood Education and Care, 2011, QA 2.1.4, 2.3.2

-Public Health (Amendment) Act (NSW) 1992

-NSW Public Health Act and Regulation 1991

-Work Health and Safety Act

-www.workcover.nsw.gov.a

-National Medical Research Council Exclusion Guidelines

-Staying Healthy in Childcare

-Children's Incident, Injury, Trauma and Illness Health & Hygiene Standards Educators Health Work Health and Safety
+Review Data: Review Date: